pydantic/logfire/docs/integrations/pymongo.md

 collection.find_one()
 ```

-1. The `capture_statement` parameter is set to `True` to capture the executed statements.
+1. You can pass `capture_statement` to `logfire.instrument_pymongo()` to capture the MongoDB query.
+By default, it is set to `False`

-    This is the default behavior on other OpenTelemetry instrumentation packages, but it's
-    disabled by default in PyMongo.
+    given that MongoDB queries can contain sensitive information.

 ---